Visual Multi-Agent System: Mitigating Hallucination Snowballing via Visual Flow: Experiments

 \subsection{Main Results}

-\textbf{Performance on Comprehensive and Hallucination Benchmarks.} For comprehensive assessments of our proposed ViF, we first compare the results on six base VLMs, namely, LLaVA-v1.5-7B~\citep{liu2024improved}, LLaVA-v1.6-7B, LLaVA-NeXT-7B~\citep{liu2024llavanext}, LLaVA-OneVision-7B~\citep{li2025llavaonevision}, Qwen2-VL-7B~\citep{wang2024qwen2}, and Qwen2.5-VL-7B~\citep{bai2025qwen2}.
-And we choose four common MAS structures, including linear~\citep{hong2024metagpt}, layered~\citep{ishibashi2024self}, random~\citep{qian2025scaling}, and circular~\citep{qian2025scaling} structures.
-As demonstrated in Table~\ref{main_result}, our ViF consistently enhances the average performance of the six baselines by 2.4-3.8\%, verifying the compatibility of our plug-and-play method on various MAS structures based on arbitrary base VLMs.
+\textbf{Performance on Comprehensive and Hallucination Benchmarks.} For comprehensive assessments of our proposed ViF, we first compare the results on six base VLMs, namely, LLaVA-v1.5-7B~\citep{liu2024improved}, LLaVA-v1.6-7B, LLaVA-NeXT-7B~\citep{liu2024llavanext}, LLaVA-OV-7B~\citep{li2025llavaonevision}, Qwen2-VL-7B~\citep{wang2024qwen2}, and Qwen2.5-VL-7B~\citep{bai2025qwen2}.
+We choose four common MAS structures, including linear~\citep{hong2024metagpt}, layered~\citep{ishibashi2024self}, random~\citep{qian2025scaling}, and circular~\citep{qian2025scaling} structures.
+As mentioned in Appendix~\ref{mas_structure_appendix}, we primarily follow the multi-agent collaboration strategy with linear increased context length, allowing the scaling of MAS.
+As demonstrated in Table~\ref{main_result}, our ViF consistently enhances the average performance of the six baselines by 2.4-3.8\%, verifying the compatibility of our method on various MAS structures based on arbitrary base VLMs.
 Notably, on the MMHal-Bench and HallBench benchmarks, which are more sophisticated and have unsatisfactory baseline performance, our ViF achieves over 4\% average improvement.
 When applied to the circular structure, which is hallucination-concentrated with densest collaborations and interactions among agents, our ViF dramatically reduces hallucination snowballing and further improves the performance by 3\% among the six base models, compared to the other three selected structures.

 As reported in Table~\ref{larger_result}, we also analyze the performance of our proposed ViF on the scaled-up models with higher parameters.
 It is observed that when equipped with our ViF, the larger base models featuring more than 30B parameters, \textit{e.g.}, LLaVA-NeXT-34B and Qwen-2.5-VL-32B, exhibit greater enhancement than all smaller ones, improving by more than 4\% across all benchmarks.
-This indicates that our plug-and-play method effectively improves their comprehensive performance, likely because larger-parameter baselines possess stronger fundamental capabilities, and our approach specifically unlocks their latent potential in multi-agent scenarios.
+This indicates that our model-agnostic method effectively improves their comprehensive performance, likely because larger-parameter baselines possess stronger fundamental capabilities, and our approach specifically unlocks their latent potential in multi-agent scenarios.